permaweb/ao/README.md

-# HyperBEAM - SmartWeave Contract Interoperability Platform
+# AO - SmartWeave Contract Interoperability Platform

-HyperBEAM takes a messaging based approach to interoperability with smartweave contracts.
+`ao` takes a messaging based approach to interoperability with smartweave contracts.
 Having a decentralized deterministic execution environment is a challenge.
 Interoperability is a requirement for execution environments, we want to build small units of logic that focuses on their state, these units of logic